 - Safety of the operator and bystanders is one of the main concerns when designing and developing this conveyor.
-However, every year many accidents occur which could have been avoided by a few seconds of thought, and a more careful approach to handling equipment. - In order to provide a better view, certain images in this manual may show an assembly with safety guards removed.
+However, every year many accidents occur which could have been avoided by a few seconds of thought, and a more careful approach to handling equipment. - Do not allow personnel to operate this unit until they have read this manual.
+They should have a thorough understanding of the safety precautions. - In order to provide a better view, certain images in this manual may show an assembly with safety guards removed.